gautam0826/FMLS-Projections/README.md

 ## Basic Usage:
 ------
 It is recommended to use conda and the provided `environment.yaml` file to install project dependencies.
-The python version of sqlite might have to be updated via [manually downloading the DLL and moving it into the Python DLL folder](https://dfir.blog/upgrading-pythons-sqlite/).
+The sqlite might have to be updated via [manually downloading the DLL and moving it into the Python DLL folder](https://dfir.blog/upgrading-pythons-sqlite/) for window features to work.
 The project follows the basic [Cookiecutter for Data Science template](https://github.com/drivendata/cookiecutter-data-science), with a few modifications taking inspiration from the [Kedro project structure](https://kedro.readthedocs.io/en/stable/02_getting_started/04_hello_world.html).
 The `scrape_data` script saves FMLS JSON data to the `data/raw` folder.
 The `make_database` script creates a SQLite database populated with FMLS statistics, updating the database if it already exists.
 The `build_features` script creates views for machine learning models.
 The five scripts, `train_simple_linear_model`, `train_robust_simple_linear_model`, `train_gbm_ranking_model`, `train_rnn_ordinal_model` and `train_cnn_ordinal_model` each train their associated machine learning models on the data and output predictions for the upcoming week, while `run_models` runs all of them.
 The `plot_models` script plots metrics and comparisons of different models.

 Here are the commands to be run from the project's root directory
 ```